hparashu/Test_Level-1/README.md

 Q. What was the node size chosen for the Kubernetes nodes?
 And why?

 Ans.
 I have created 3 node cluster for testing and learning purpose.
 Reason behind 3 node is because of restrictions in my free account and nothing else.

-Q. What method was chosen to install the demo application and ingress controller on the cluster, justify the method used Ans.
+Q. What method was chosen to install the demo application and ingress controller on the cluster, justify the method used?

+Ans.
 I used kubectl tool to install all apps.
 Helm package manager is one more option but I havent explored it yet.

 Q. What would be your chosen solution to monitor the application on the cluster and why?

 Ans.
 I keep hearing about Prometheus in kubernetes meetup sessions which I attend, yet to explore it.

 Q. What additional components / plugins would you install on the cluster to manage it better?

 Ans.
 In my learning I have come across Weave Net, metrics-server, dashboard and visualizer and looking for more